What is Mega Glalie in Pokémon GO?

 Understand the Catch Phase

-Best Berries to Use
+Best Berries for Catching

-| Berry | Effect | When to Use |
+| Berry | Effect | Recommended Use |

 |---|---|---|

-| Golden Razz Berry | Highest catch boost | Always best choice |
+| Golden Razz Berry | Highest catch rate boost | Best choice for every throw |

-| Silver Pinap Berry | Medium boost + extra candy | If confident throw |
+| Silver Pinap Berry | Moderate boost + extra candy | Use if you are confident with throws |

-| Razz Berry | Small boost | Only if running low |
+| Razz Berry | Small catch boost | Only if you run out of stronger berries |

 Best Throw Technique